Ormulum: Origins

 The name Orrm derives from Old Norse, meaning worm, serpent or dragon.
 With the suffix of "myn" for "man" (hence "Orrmin"), it was a common name throughout the Danelaw area of England.
 The metre probably dictated the choice between each of the two forms of the name.
 The title of the poem, Ormulum, is modeled after the Latin word speculum ("mirror"), so popular in the title of medieval Latin non-fiction works that the term speculum literature is used for the genre.

 The Danish name is not unexpected; the language of the Ormulum, an East Midlands dialect, is stringently of the Danelaw.
 It includes numerous Old Norse phrases (particularly doublets, where an English and Old Norse term are co-joined), but there are very few Old French influences on Orrm's language.
 Another—likely previous—East Midlands work, the Peterborough Chronicle, shows a great deal of French influence.
 The linguistic contrast between it and the work of Orrm demonstrates both the sluggishness of the Norman influence in the formerly Danish areas of England and the assimilation of Old Norse features into early Middle English.

-The interior of the church of Bourne Abbey, where the Ormulum may have been composed: the two nave arcades, although now whitewashed, remain from the church Orrm would have known.
+The interior of the church of Bourne Abbey in Lincolnshire, where the Ormulum may have been composed: the two nave arcades with Romanesque (Norman) arches, although now whitewashed, remain from the church Orrm would have known.

 According to the work's dedication, Orrm wrote it at the behest of Brother Walter, who was his brother both affterr þe flæshess kinde (biologically, "after the flesh's kind") and as a fellow canon of an Augustinian order.
 With this information, and the evidence of the dialect of the text, it is possible to propose a place of origin with reasonable certainty.
 While some scholars, among them Henry Bradley, have regarded the likely origin as Elsham Priory in north Lincolnshire, as of the mid-1990s it became widely accepted that Orrm wrote in the Bourne Abbey in Bourne, Lincolnshire.
 Two additional pieces of evidence support this conjecture: firstly, Arrouaisian canons established the abbey in 1138, and secondly, the work includes dedicatory prayers to Peter and Paul, the patrons of Bourne Abbey.
 The Arrouaisian rule was largely that of Augustine, so that its houses often are loosely referred to as Augustinian.

 Scholars cannot pinpoint the exact date of composition.
 Orrm wrote his book over a period of decades and the manuscript shows signs of multiple corrections through time.
 Since it is an autograph, with two of the three hands in the text generally believed by scholars to be Orrm's own, the date of the manuscript and the date of composition would have been the same.
 On the evidence of the third hand (that of a collaborator who entered the pericopes at the head of each homily) it is thought that the manuscript was finished c.
 1180, but Orrm may have begun the work as early as 1150.
 The text has few topical references to specific events that could be used to identify the period of composition more precisely.